What, you're still here?

 With a win at the AICP Show, this spec project became part of MoMA's permanent film archive.

-When analog phones were still a thing, this interactive billboard idea highlighted a new feature from digital wireless providers—later known as texting.
+Back when analog cell phones were in people's pockets, this interactive billboard idea highlighted a novel feature exclusive to digital service providers—texting.

 My first digital ad, a relic from the days before Google, landed in the 2nd One Show Interactive Awards.